siemens/continuous-clearing/doc/UsageDoc/Manual-attachment-Alpine-Overview .md

 # Manual Update

-## How to Download the source code manually for Debian components :
+## How to Download the source code manually for Alpine components :
   In case if the CA Tool failed to upload the source code for any component following steps need to be done to update them manually.

 -    Get Component name,Distro and version details of the components to upload.